 When you were preparing your trip to Wroclaw, you probably came across two names related to this city: Wroclaw and Breslau.
 In this article, we will explain why the two names are used, and present what the proper Wroclaw pronunciation is.

-There are two airports that might be considered Warsaw Airports: Chopin Airport in Warsaw (WAW), and Warsaw Modlin Airport (MNI), with the first being within the city borders, and the latter being located about 40 km north-west of Warsaw.
+There are two airports that might be considered Warsaw Airports: Chopin Airport in Warsaw (WAW), and Warsaw Modlin Airport.
 In this article, we will give you information on how to get from Warsaw Modlin Airport to Warsaw City centre.
-If you were looking for information on how to get from Warsaw Chopin Airport to city centre, read this article.

 Krakow has only one airport – Balice John Paul the Second Airport.
 It is located about 10 kilometres west of the city centre and is very well-connected by public transport.
 You can get from Krakow Airport to city centre in 20 minutes by train for about 2 EUR!
 Other Krakow airport to city centre transportation options are more expensive and less convenient.

 Krakow is one of the most polluted city in Poland, that’s why efficient public transport is crucial for keeping the level of pollution down.
 Public transport in Krakow consists of over 20 trams, over 60 urban buses and almost 70 suburban buses.

 Generally, Poland has a continental climate with very cold winters and warm summers.
 Best time to visit Poland differs depending on what region of Poland you plan to visit, and what you plan to do.